intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-Under earlier versions of the RFC Editor Model, the IAB was responsible for oversight of the RFC Series and acted as a body for final conflict esolution regarding the Series.
-The IAB's uthority in these matters is described in the IAB's charter
+Under earlier versions of the RFC Editor Model, the IAB was responsible for oversight of the RFC Series and acted as a body for final conflict resolution regarding the Series.
+The IAB's authority in these matters is described in the IAB's charter
 {{RFC2850}}.
 Under version 2 of the Model, the IAB delegated some of its authority to the RFC Series Oversight Committee (see below).
 Under version 3 of the Model, authority for policy definition